How to Apply for the Estonian e-Residency?

 If all goes well, you will be sent a message within a few days, informing you that the Estonian Police is reviewing your application.
 This is normal, it is part of the process, and the goal is to make sure you are a “good guy.”

-Picking up Your e-Residency Pack
+4. Pick up Your e-Residency Pack

 The feeling of finally having your e-Residency ID card is amazing.
 Not only does it open the door of Estonian administration to you but it also provides location (and financial) independence.

-We guide you throughout the process, take care of registering your company, and manage your accountancy, bookkeeping, and taxes.
-We do this so you can focus on making your business grow.
+We guide you throughout the process, take care of registering your company, and manage your accountancy, bookkeeping, and taxes online, so you can focus on making your business grow.
 You can see how we can help you here.